apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nigel Lythgoe denies abusing Paula Abdul as sexual assault lawsuit looms**
+**Fetterman: I assumed speaking about mental health challenges would end my career**

-You can read more about it [here](https://www.bbc.com/news/world-67848608).
+You can read more about it [here](https://www.politico.com/news/2023/12/31/john-fetterman-mental-health-00133359).

 ## Requirements
 - Python 3.8